Director: Robin AubertWriter(s): Robin Aubert

 With an arresting visual style and quirky sense of humour, the film pushes the boundaries of the conventional thriller, tackling questions about identity, responsibility and mortality in a refreshing way.

-After Saints-Martyrs-des-Damnés, which premiered at the 2005 Toronto International Film Festival, Aubert directed the feature films À quelle heure le train pour nulle part and À l’origine d’un cri.
-Also an accomplished actor, he recently starred in Amsterdam, De père en flic and Miraculum.
+Saints-Martyrs-des-Damnés premiered at the 2005 Toronto International Film Festival.
+Aubert also directed the feature films À quelle heure le train pour nulle part and À l’origine d’un cri, and starred in De père en flic, Tuktuq and critical hit Guibord s’en va-t-en guerre.
+His latest film, Les Affamés, premiered at TIFF 2017.

 - No Resources in Database